Frequently Asked Questions

 How do pre-orders work?

 When you place a pre-order, your payment method is charged at purchase to secure your place in line — sometimes a deposit, sometimes in full, depending on the item.
 Estimated availability dates come from the manufacturer and can change; given the custom and limited nature of what we carry, be prepared for lead times to extend.
+See our Pre-Orders policy.

 Can I cancel a pre-order?

 You can cancel any time before the item ships, unless custom changes have been made at your request.
 Cancelled standard pre-orders are subject to a restocking fee starting at 10%.
 If an item becomes permanently unavailable from the manufacturer, you get a full refund with no fee.
+See our Pre-Orders policy.

 Returns & Refunds